Autoencoder Based Sample Selection for Self-Taught Learning: Proposed Method

 \subsubsection{Objective Function}

-The objective function of GASTL includes four parts: a data reconstruction term, a domain mapping term, a regularization term for sample selection; and a term based on spectral graph analysis for local data structure preservation.
+The objective function of GASTL includes four parts: a data reconstruction term, a domain mapping term, a regularization term for sample selection, and a term based on spectral graph analysis for local data structure preservation.
 The details of these four terms are described below.
-Many transfer learning methods perform knowledge transfer from a source domain to a target domain by finding a mapping between them, that is, ${\rm h_1} (\mathbf{X}_{\rm trg}) = {\rm h_2} (\mathbf{X}_{\rm src})\mathbf{A}$, where ${\rm h_1} (\cdot)$ and ${\rm h_2} (\cdot)$ are two transformations, while $\mathbf{A}$ is a matrix that linearly maps transformed source samples ${\rm h_2} (\mathbf{X}_{\rm src})$ into transformed target samples ${\rm h_1} (\mathbf{X}_{\rm trg})$.
+Many transfer learning methods perform knowledge transfer from a source domain to a target domain by finding a mapping between them \cite{sanodiya2019framework, hu2016multi}.
+In particular, we can set ${\rm h_1} (\mathbf{X}_{\rm trg}) = {\rm h_2} (\mathbf{X}_{\rm src})\mathbf{A}$, where ${\rm h_1} (\cdot)$ and ${\rm h_2} (\cdot)$ are two transformations, while $\mathbf{A}$ is a matrix that linearly maps transformed source samples ${\rm h_2} (\mathbf{X}_{\rm src})$ into transformed target samples ${\rm h_1} (\mathbf{X}_{\rm trg})$.
 More specifically, the mapping is obtained from the optimization: